epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 **Data collection :**

-Datasets from Facebook, Stackoverflow and reddit posts are sourced from kaggle.
-The Facebook and Reddit datasets are accessible from .csv files while the BigQuery API will allow us to access the Stackoverflow data.
+Datasets from Weibo, Stackoverflow and Reddit posts are sourced from kaggle.
+The Weibo dataset is accessible from a .csv file while the BigQuery API will allow us to access the Stackoverflow and Reddit user data.
+Finally, the french corpus of Reddit comments is accessible as a .xml file from kaggle and converted to .csv using a provided python script.

 **Pre-processing :**